mertzjames/circuit_playground_examples/README.md

-# circuit_playground_examples
+# Circuit Playground Express Examples

-A collection of examples of things you can do with the Circuit Playground Express using Circuit Python
+This repository is a place where examples of what you can do with the Circuit Playground Express.
+This assumes the usages of